 Budget limit: Selected artists will also receive a grant of $20,000–$30,000 to support ongoing or future work on these themes.

 Special Note: The exhibition: Open Society Foundations will enter into a contract with selected participants to cover the following:

-● Printing/framing: We will cover costs (based on a pre-approved budget) to produce and frame/mount exhibition prints.
+● Printing/framing: They will cover costs (based on a pre-approved budget) to produce and frame/mount exhibition prints.

 ● $3000 royalty fee: The fee covers the exhibition at Open Society offices in NY and any additional venues, including but not limited to the Open Society office in Washington, D.C.